rafaelrojasmiliani/gsplines_cpp/README.md

 # General Splines: A Library for Algebraically and Analytically Consistent Representation of Motions
 Library to represent and formulate motion and trajectory planning problems with generalized splines and piece-wise polynomials.

+- Generalized splines as a `GSpline` class.
+They can represent
     - Piecewise polynomial curves representation
+    - Piece-wise Lagrange polynomials at (interpolation at Gauss-Lobatto points already implemented).
-- Automatic **exact** (and fast) differentiation of generalized splines implemented
+- **Analitical consistenc** `GSpline` provide a `derivate` method which returns the its derivative as a new `GSpline` instance.
+This library provides automatic **exact** (and fast) differentiation of the generalized splines implemented.
-- Algebraic operations: inner product, norms, addition, multiplication, composition and concatenation of curves (allows only when it has mathematical sense).
+- **Algebraic consistence**: This library implement basic operations between `GSplines` inner product, norms, addition, multiplication, composition and concatenation of curves (allows only when it has mathematical sense).
 - Optimization with waypoint (via-point) constraints: minimum jerk, snap, crank, etc.
-- Implements piece-wise Lagrange polynomials at Gauss-Lobatto points.
 - ROS implementation [here](https://github.com/rafaelrojasmiliani/gsplines_cpp_ros)
 - MoveIt implementation [here](https://github.com/rafaelrojasmiliani/gsplines_moveit)